High-level environmental sustainability guidelines for large accelerator facilities: Introduction

+Systems thinking is of particular importance to the field of accelerator physics due to the often complex and interdependent systems within it.
+In the quest for more sustainable research, full lifecycles should be examined to ensure unintentional and unexpected negative consequences are identified and avoided.
+This will need to be done through robust impact assessments, such as \acrlong{lca}s (\acrshort{lca})~\cite{iso14040,iso14044}, performed on a case-by-case basis, as discussed in Section~\ref{sec:evaluation}.
+In addition, systems thinking should be tackled through internal and external collaboration, and interdisciplinary knowledge sharing and training (see Section~\ref{sec:skillsets}).

-Consideration of environmental sustainability incorporates all types of environmental impacts, which can be measured through various types of environmental impact factors.
-These include factors such as global and regional impacts, e.g. global warming potential through increasing \acrlong{ghg}es (\acrshort{ghg}) in the atmosphere; resource use, e.g. energy, water and the depletion of mineral and fossil resources; and human and ecological health, e.g. ecotoxicity and fine particulate matter formation.
+Consideration of environmental sustainability incorporates all types of environmental impacts, which can be measured through various environmental impact factors.
+These include factors such as global and regional impacts, e.g. global warming potential through increasing Greenhouse Gases (\acrshort{ghg}s) in the atmosphere; resource use, e.g. energy, water and the depletion of mineral and fossil resources; and human and ecological health, e.g. ecotoxicity and fine particulate matter formation.

 When considering and evaluating environmental impact, all impact factors have importance, and should be taken into account.
-Often, however, a conscious choice is made to focus more on reducing the global warming potential factor, i.e. \acrshort{ghg} or carbon impact, in order to tackle the high priority `wicked problem'\footnote{A wicked problem is a unique and ever-evolving problem that has no definitive solution, and has interdependencies and value conflicts.} of the climate crisis.
+Often, however, a conscious choice is made to focus more on reducing the global warming potential factor, i.e. GHG or carbon impact, in order to tackle the high priority wicked problem.

-`\textbf{Net zero}' is a \acrlong{co2} (\acrshort{co2}) framework towards climate action and sustainability: ``\acrshort{co2}-induced warming halts when net anthropogenic \acrshort{co2} emissions halt... with the level of warming determined by cumulative net emissions to that point''~\cite{netzero}.
-An organisation or country that can reach net zero emissions would be carbon neutral, i.e. their overall carbon emissions are zero.
-Defined by the \acrshort{ghg} Protocol in 2001~\cite{GHGprotocol2001}, an organisation's carbon emissions can be categorised into 3 scopes:
+\begin{definition}\textit{Net zero} is a Carbon Dioxide (\acrshort{co2}) framework towards climate action and sustainability: ``CO$_2$-induced warming halts when net anthropogenic CO$_2$ emissions halt [...] with the level of warming determined by cumulative net emissions to that point''~\cite{netzero}.
+An organisation or country that can reach net zero emissions would be carbon neutral, i.e. their overall carbon emissions are zero. \end{definition}

+\begin{definition}\textit{Embodied carbon} refers to the total GHG emissions generated in the construction of a building or other asset.
+It includes the Carbon Dioxide Equivalent (\acrshort{co2e}) emissions from material extraction to end-of-life disposal.
+It does not include operational resource consumption. \end{definition}

+Defined by the GHG Protocol in 2001~\cite{GHGprotocol2001}, an organisation's CO$_2$e emissions can be categorised into 3 scopes.